123wowow123/chronopin/content.md

 Bugs/priority:

-fix socket
+update faiss search on create pin

 fix pin overlap issue
+pin use markup editor
+Affliate buy link with price scrape

 test comment db backup

-update faiss search on create pin pin use markup editor

 Sanitize all post values
+client validate url before submitting
 Fix header data load
-Affliate buy link with price scrape

 Login test, add google login
-Tab for "For you" & "Following"
 Research hashtag
-client validate url before submitting create non headless browser
+create non headless browser

 Each pin has main image, video quick link

-"depends on hardware", "reveals more information" tags on comment feature
+"depends on hardware", "reveals more information" tags on comment feature Tab for "For you" & "Following"

+Group into months, quarters
 Compact view to show more pins
 Click on tag to show only matching

-Group into months, quarters

 To Do: